sql-machine-learning/elasticdl/docs/designs/allreduce.md

-In contrast, distributed training based on collective communication primitives such as [allreduce](https://mpitutorial.com/tutorials/mpi-reduce-and-allreduce/) and [ring-allreduce](http://research.baidu.com/bringing-hpc-techniques-deep-learning/) could be more efficient and easier to use in many use cases.
+In contrast, distributed training based on collective communication primitives such as [allreduce](https://mpitutorial.com/tutorials/mpi-reduce-and-allreduce/) and [ring-allreduce](http://research.baidu.com/bringing-hpc-techniques-deep-learning/) could be more efficient and easier to use in certain use cases.
 There are many existing technologies available that provide implementations for these collective communication primitives and please head over to the section on [existing collective communication technologies](#existing-collective-communication-technologies) for details if interested.
 Allreduce-based distributed training could address many of the challenges mentioned above, for example: